 What is a CRM system?

-Before you purchase or finance a CRM system for your business, you need to understand what it is, and what it can be used for.
+Before you purchase or finance a CRM system for your business, you need to understand what it is and what it can be used for.
 As mentioned earlier in this blog post, CRM is the acronym for Customer Relationship Management.
 It is an integrated and customizable software solution that enables businesses to manage information about their customers and prospects from a single location, often referred to as an online portal or a data repository.
 Information can be entered, updated, and saved anytime, anywhere with a secure Internet connection.
 This enables sales representatives, marketing managers, and customer service representatives, among others, to access and review the latest information about their customers in real-time.

-CRM systems can also be used to track and nurture sales opportunities at every step of the buying cycle, from cold leads to warm prospects to actual conversions.
+CRM systems can also track and nurture sales opportunities at every step of the buying cycle, from cold leads to warm prospects to actual conversions.
 Plus, CRM systems do not stop working once a prospect becomes a customer.
 They are also used to cross-sell and up-sell customers after their initial purchases, gather customer feedback, promote company news, send birthday messages, and much more.
 When done right, a CRM system can boost productivity, increase sales, and provide customers with a five-star brand experience.

 1. Helps drive sales results.

-It goes without saying that your small business cannot survive without sales.
+Your small business cannot survive without sales.
 That is why you need more than capable, knowledgeable sales representatives and account managers on your staff.
 You also need a well-structured sales process that makes it easier to close deals.
 CRM software can help make this happen.

-You can use it to create customer profiles, build a sales pipeline, send automated tasks and messages to your sales team members, and provide your customers and prospects with the right information when they need it.
+You can use it to create customer profiles, build a sales pipeline, send automated tasks and messages to your sales team members, and provide your customers and prospects with the correct information when they need it.